-Questions 420-422: Plasma cells in blood by flow cytometry:
+Questions 419-420: Plasma cells in blood by flow cytometry:

-Indicate if plasma cells in the blood by flow cytometry was "known" or "unknown" at the time of diagnosis.
-If "known," report the percentage of plasma cells detected in the blood by flow cytometry documented on the flow cytometry report in question 421 and the absolute number documented on the flow cytometry report in question 422.
+Indicate if plasma cells in the peripheral blood by flow cytometry was "known" or "unknown" at the time of diagnosis.
+If "known," report the percentage of plasma cells detected in the blood by flow cytometry documented on the flow cytometry report in question 420.